memmaker/vigilo-confido/readme.txt

 in this mod, then please contact me. (memmaker on the OpenXcom discord.)

-Units, Armors, Laser & Plasma Weapon Sprites from Xeno Operations XOps, recolored versions by The Martian and me Alloy Sword Sprites by Civilian
+Units, Armors, Laser & Plasma Weapon Sprites from Xeno Operations XOps, recolored versions by The Martian and me Maps Provided by the Community Map Pack - See CMP.CONTRIBUTORS.txt Alloy Sword Sprites by Civilian
 Grenade Launcher Sprites by Sporb
 Sniper Rifle Sprites by ???